a-dumont/SignalProcessing/README.md

 # Installation
 ## Before installing
 - Make sure Python and pip are installed on your system.
-- On windows it is possible to compile via mingw in wsl2 or cygwin.
+- On windows it is possible to compile via mingw in cygwin.

 # Dependencies
+- CMake
 - FFTW3
 - pybind11
 - OpenMP
-- mingw (To compile on or for Windows)
+- minGW (To compile on or for Windows)
-- cuda (Optional)
+- CUDA (Optional)
 - cufft (Optional)
-- cuda runtime api (Optional)
+- CUDA runtime api (Optional)
 - Tested only with g++

 ## Build from source